estelora/docker-mailcatcher-imap/README.md

 You can access this mail via IMAP protocol.

 Sometimes for testing purposes, ssl is necessary!
-I needed this to make email testing fast with imaps and a the Java imaps mail api (which ran on Selenium Webdriver).
+I needed this to make email testing fast with imaps and a the [java imap mail api](https://javamail.java.net/nonav/docs/api/com/sun/mail/imap/package-summary.html) (which ran on Selenium Webdriver).

 You can also access the mailbox via the webmail service which is exposed on port 1080, if you follow the example run below.